DanielTakeshi/gctn_physical/README.md

 See the `scripts/` directory (and the associated README) for testing a bunch of things.

+## My Setup

+To get images: I use the robot e-stop to move its gripper to a reasonable spot, then `python basic_franka_usage.py` to fine-tune it with code.
+I want a good top-down image.
+Then test with `python data_collect.py` to check bounding boxes and cropping convention and segmentation masks.

 ## Some random tips from Oliver's students: